aedans/Nylon/BUILTINS.md

 - '+': Adds the top two objects of the stack.
 - '-': Subtracts the top two objects of the stack.
 - '*': Multiplies the top two objects of the stack.
-- '/': Divides the top two object of the stack.
+- '/': Divides the top two objects of the stack.
+- '^': Exponentiates the top two objects of the stack.
+- '%': Adds the remainder of the top two objects of the stack to the stack.

 ## Stack Manipulation
 - '(': Shadows the current stack with a new stack.